koeninger/ten_percent_practice/giancarlo_martinez/angular_1.6.X/notes.md

  classes can be applied by evaluating with a ternary operator, or comma separated key value pairs where the key is the class and the value is the expression.
  {"editing-item": editing,

+ ##Communicating Directives

+ You can require another directive and interact with it by passing in its controller to the directive's link function.
+ The parameters for a link function in a directive are: (scope, element, attrs, ctrl)